Lightning-Universe/lightning-flash/docs/source/custom_task.rst

 Write a Task
 ############

-You can create your own Flash task to if you want to solve any other deep learning problem.
+If the task you wish to solve is not yes implemented, you can create your own Flash :class:`flash.core.model.Task`.

 See this example for defining a linear classifier task: